MozillaIndia/openbook/manuscript/tldr.md

 around functional contribution areas, with a degree of alignment with Mozilla's key concerns.

-There are also "Geographic Teams" that consist of Mozillians in particular regions and help in discovering and connecting Mozillians.
-These teams get together when the scope of an activity is restricted to a geographic location.

 An overarching "Meta Team" glues things together and ensures smooth function and cross-team collaboration.
 The teams are supported by various infrastructure and communication channels.

+There are also "Geographic Groups" that consist of Mozillians in particular regions and help in discovering and connecting Mozillians by location.

 Ownership is on everyone for the roles they take up.
 Leadership is a result of achieving expertise through constant practice and grows organically.

-Continuous introspection and retrospection are used at every possible instance to check the impact of every effort and to ascertain the community health in general.
+Self-evaluation, backed by data, is done at every point to understand effectiveness and impact of the community and its initiatives.

 This is a constantly evolving, fluid and flexible structure.
-Everyone is urged to take up the things they like and work together with others, and in the process, improve the structure itself.
 Nothing is set in stone.